 JPMorgan Chase & Co.
-(JPM), the largest U.S. lender by assets, sold $1.1 billion of perpetual preferred shares, more than double what it had planned, after selling $2.5 billion of bonds earlier this month.
+(JPM:US), the largest U.S. lender by assets, sold $1.1 billion of perpetual preferred shares, more than double what it had planned, after selling $2.5 billion of bonds earlier this month.

 The bank issued $25 shares, callable after five years, to yield 5.5 percent, Bloomberg data show.
 The offering was earlier marketed at $500 million, according to a person familiar with the transaction.